zacaryfettig/Document-Converter-Azure-Function/readme.md

 ## How To Deploy For Yourself Using Github Actions

-* Fork Repository from the main repo in the link
+* Fork Repository from this repo

 https://github.com/zacaryfettig/Document-Converter-Azure-Function